 What about a bank?
 If you’re looking for a quick loan, then your local bank might be an easy solution.
 However, the bank will review your credit and if it isn’t good, this could affect your loan terms or your approval.
 Banks offer many different types of loans, and it’s often best to sit down with a personal banker to discuss what type of loan would be the best solution for your situation.
 Many families find that a Home Equity Line of Credit (HELOC) is one of the best options; this type of loan uses your home’s equity as the collateral.
 The loan amount is limited to the amount of equity in your home, so if your home doesn’t have equity, then this loan won’t be a fit.
 When you agree to a HELOC, the lender secures a lien to your home until the loan is paid off.
 If you fail to meet the terms of the loan, the lender could choose to pursue foreclosure.

 Title loans are like a HELOC in that they use the equity of your car as collateral for the loan.
 With this type of loan, you must own your car or be close to paid off on your loan—typically lenders will not approve a title loan if there is still a large outstanding loan balance on the vehicle.
 The value of your automobile is one of the biggest factors in making the determination of the amount you can borrow.
 A car’s value is typically calculated using Kelley Blue Book.
 Many title loan lenders will approve individuals with less than stellar credit.
+If you are interested in learning more, find a LoanCenter title loan location near you.

 So is a loan your best option?
 Here’s a quick checklist to decide: